edHelper.com

 Invention of the Acoustic Guitar

 4 The 17th century was probably when the six-string guitar arrived.
-A Spanish instrument called the vihuela had six strings.
-A vihuela had six double strings made of gut.
-It was longer than today's guitar, but it was played using frets on the neck of the guitar, and the music was written down in tablature as it is now.
+A Spanish instrument called a vihuela had six double strings made of gut.
+It was longer than today's guitar, but it was played using frets on the neck of the guitar.
+Music for it was written down in tablature, as it is now.
 Like the other stringed instruments, a vihuela had a hollow body that gave the sound its volume.
 Many people consider the guitar a Spanish invention.

 Paragraphs 5 to 12: